The Japanese walking method: what it is, why it works, and how to start

 TikTok made it visual.
 Creators started posting side-by-side comparisons of their fitness metrics before and after adopting the method.
 The simplicity made it shareable: “Just alternate fast and slow every 3 minutes.”

 It fits the anti-gym movement.
 People are tired of complicated workout programs.
 The Japanese walking method requires nothing except walking, and everyone already knows how to do that.
+The same impulse is driving the silent walking trend — ditching headphones and just being present on a walk.

 The research is real.
 Unlike many fitness trends that are pure hype, interval walking training has nearly two decades of published studies behind it.
 When major outlets like CNN, Time, and Today.com covered it, the credibility was already there.